Kaserola4/java-spark-web-app/README.md

 The architecture follows a layered approach to separate concerns and improve maintainability.
 At the top, the HTTP client or browser interacts with the application, sending requests to the server.
 These requests are first handled by the Spark framework, which is responsible for routing and mapping requests to the appropriate controller endpoints.
-The RoutesInitializer sets up all the , connecting the HTTP layer with the controller layer.
+The RoutesInitializer sets up all the routes, connecting the HTTP layer with the controller layer.

-The controller layeroutesr is responsible for handling incoming requests, parsing JSON input, validating data, and delegating the processing to the service layer.
+The controller layer is responsible for handling incoming requests, parsing JSON input, validating data, and delegating the processing to the service layer.
 For example, the UserApiController manages all user-related requests, ensuring that input is correctly validated and that responses are formatted properly before sending them back to the client.